Friday, April 28

 Graham Tyler Memorial Chapel

-Pastorale d’ete by Honneger
+Pastorale d’ete by Arthur Honneger

-Piano Concerto No. 2 by Saint-Saens
+Piano Concerto No. 2 in G Minor, op.22 by Camille Saint-Saëns

-Masques et Bergamasques, op 112 by Faure
+Masques et Bergamasques, op 112 by Gabriel Fauré

 Hankewich, who is popular with audiences and critics alike, has earned an outstanding reputation as a maestro whose classical artistry is as inspiring as his personality is engaging.
 Recent guest appearances have included performances with the Jacksonville, Victoria and Hamilton Symphonies as well as a tour throughout the Czech Republic and Slovakia with the Moravian Philharmonic and the Slovak State Orchestra.
 In September of 2014, Orchestra Iowa under Maestro Hankewich’s direction released its first ever commercial recording featuring composer Michael Daugherty’s American Gothic.